kalisio/feathers-import-export/README.md

 >
 > The `chunkSize` must be less than the `max` property of the `paginate` options assigned to the service.

+## Transformation

+As illustrated in the previous sections, `feathers-import-export` allows you to apply a **transformation** before importing or exporting the data.

+The transformation can be carried out via a **transform** object or via un function.

-### Transformation
+### Transform object

-The **transform** object allow to apply a transformation before exporting or importing the data.
-It can be defined using the following specifications:
+The **transform** object can be declared with the following specifications:

 * `toArray`: boolean indicating if the JSON object will be transformed into an array using Lodash (opens new window), defaults to false
 * `toObjects`: if your input JSON objects are flat arrays it will be transformed into objects according to the given indexed list of property names to be used as keys, not defined by default